-- Provides a systematic, integrated approach to organizational engagement to foster alignment, common purchase, and the achievement of measurable goals on a sustainable basis while maximize the stakeholder experience.
+- The course provides a systematic, integrated approach to organizational engagement to foster alignment, common purchase, and the achievement of measurable goals on a sustainable basis while maximize the stakeholder experience.

-- Aligns with the ISO Annex SL management system and the ISO 10018 Quality People Management standards.
+- It aligns with the ISO Annex SL management system and the ISO 10018 Quality People Management standards.

 - A syllabus that can be utilized by academic and business professional educators seeking to instruct students and management on Enterprise Engagement and ISO quality people management standards in a one hour, one-day, one week, or full semester program.